VadimPushtaev/purple_unicorn/README.md

 ### Group results
 It is good for rolling 1d20 for a group of characters with personal bonuses and then sort results.

-For example, we had a group consists of barbarian (with initiative bonus +2) and cleric (initiative -1) who meet orcs (initiative 2 and 1).
+For example, we have a group consists of barbarian (with initiative bonus +2) and cleric (initiative -1) who meet orcs (initiative 2 and 1).
 So that's time for rolling initiative:

 ```/init barbarian=2 cleric=-1 orc1=1 orc2=1```